Dell Inspiron Mini Series: Dell Inspiron Mini (1018)

 On August 19, 2010, Dell Europe announced the introduction of the Dell Mini 1018.
-This new Dell Mini features the Atom N455 CPU which supports DDR3 memory.
-Design has also been tweaked and stated specs include 7+ hours of battery life on the 6-cell battery (unconfirmed).
+This new Dell Mini features the Atom N455 CPU, which supports DDR3 memory.
+Design has also been tweaked, and stated specs include 7+ hours of battery life on the 6-cell battery (unconfirmed).
 As of January 2011, the model has been made available in Asia.
-The Asian release of the 1018 features 1GB of DDR3 RAM and is shipped with Windows 7 Starter as well as Office 2010 starter.
+The Asian release of the 1018 features 1 GB of DDR3 RAM and is shipped with Windows 7 Starter as well as Office 2010 starter.

-However the N455 is actually 64-bit and Hyper Threading capable, and thus is actually capable of running 64-bit variants of Windows 7.
+However, the N455 is actually 64-bit and Hyper Threading capable, and thus is actually capable of running 64-bit variants of Windows 7.

 Specification comparison

 12 Series

 The Dell Inspiron Mini 12 (also known as Dell Inspiron 1210) was released online on October 16, 2008 and announced on October 26, 2008 as a larger counterpart to the Mini 9.
 It was mainly created for the netbook market, with a secondary goal of competing with subnotebooks.
 It began shipping on December 8, 2008, with a starting price of $549.
 The netbook originally shipped with Windows Vista Home Basic SP1 32-bit, but an option for XP Home SP3 32-bit was added a month later.
-It was criticized for being slow with Vista.
+Furthermore, it was criticized for being slow with Vista.
 It was retired on August 7, 2009.